 Two members of Greece's neo-Nazi Golden Dawn party were killed and another wounded in a drive-by shooting Friday in Athens.

-No one has been arrested and Greek authorities condemn the attack, which took place outside a party office in an Athens suburb (Neo Iraklio).
+No one has been arrested and Greek authorities condemn the attack, which took place outside a party office in the Athens suburb of Neo Iraklio.

 Public Order Minister Nikos Dendias says the government will not let the country become what he calls a ground for settling scores.